CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

    https://flow.microsoft.com/en-us/
    ```

-1. Now, select the **Sign in** option from the right-top to sign in to the Power Automate Portal.
+1. Select the **Sign in** option from the top right to sign in to the Power Automate Portal.

    ![](media/ex6-t1-step2.png)